Welcome to Stories from Jewish History

 Join the crew

 Sound like your kind of fun?
 (You’re my people.)
+The free newsletter goes out weekly on Tuesdays and the archives of the first series, on the great Rishonim, are freely accessible.
+(Archived posts after that series are paywalled after two weeks.)
 Come grab an anachronistic coffee with a Rishon.
 Early Achronim occasionally invited, too.

 Subscribe to Stories from Jewish History